Financial services AI: beyond fraud detection

 Take loan origination.
 Privocorp found that AI can reduce mortgage lending costs by 70%.
 Not through fancy predictive models, but through mundane document processing.
 The kind of automation that makes compliance officers sleep better, not worse.

-Companies implementing document processing are seeing dramatic reductions in manual work - organizations cutting review teams by 80% while tripling processing volume.
+Companies implementing document processing are seeing dramatic reductions in manual work - organizations cutting review teams substantially while tripling processing volume.
 The efficiency gains are staggering.

 But raw speed isn’t the real win.
 It’s what Deephaven Mortgage discovered - they saved over 2 hours per application just on bank statement analysis.
 When you’re processing hundreds of applications daily, that’s not efficiency.
 That’s transformation.